camelot-dev/camelot/docs/user/advanced.rst

 Tweak layout generation
 -----------------------

-camelot is built on top of PDFMiner's functionality of grouping characters on a page into words and sentences.
-In some cases (such as `#170 <https://github.com/atlanhq/camelot/issues/170>`_ and `#215 <https://github.com/atlanhq/camelot/issues/215>`_), PDFMiner can group characters that should belong to the same sentence into separate sentences.
+Camelot is built on top of `playa <https://pypi.org/project/playa-pdf/>`_'s PDFMiner-compatible functionality for grouping characters on a page into words and sentences.
+In some cases (such as `#170 <https://github.com/atlanhq/camelot/issues/170>`_ and `#215 <https://github.com/atlanhq/camelot/issues/215>`_), the layout engine can group characters that should belong to the same sentence into separate sentences.

-To deal with such cases, you can tweak PDFMiner's `LAParams kwargs <https://pdfminersix.readthedocs.io/en/latest/reference/composable.html#laparams>`_ to improve layout generation, by passing the keyword arguments as a dict using ``layout_kwargs`` in :meth:`read_pdf() <camelot.read_pdf>`.
-To know more about the parameters you can tweak, you can check out `PDFMiner docs <https://pdfminersix.rtfd.io/en/latest/reference/composable.html>`_.
+To deal with such cases, you can tweak the layout engine's `LAParams kwargs <https://pdfminersix.readthedocs.io/en/latest/reference/composable.html#laparams>`_ to improve layout generation, by passing the keyword arguments as a dict using ``layout_kwargs`` in :meth:`read_pdf() <camelot.read_pdf>`. ``playa.miner`` mirrors PDFMiner.six's ``LAParams``, so the upstream `PDFMiner.six docs <https://pdfminersix.rtfd.io/en/latest/reference/composable.html>`_ still describe what each parameter does.

 .. code-block:: pycon